I offer music tuition for individuals, schools and institutions

 1-1 lessons tailored to your needs and aspirations.

-Live Zoom Lessons, saving you the commute and giving you peace of mind during the pandemic.
+Live Zoom Lessons, saving you the commute and offering lessons to students farther afield.

 All materials included and available as soon as the lesson finishes.

 Remote work at your own pace programmes - Ideal for intermediate and advanced students.

 Have your progress reviewed through tasks set in the programme.

 I perform regularly and I am engaged in many projects that span different genres and settings.
 As such my experiences often can help in helping you reach your goal, whether that's playing your first gig, composing your own music, preparing for heavy reading gigs, developing your own project, applying for music college, sitting grades, putting on concerts or simply learning AND performing (the bit that is often forgotten) your first tune.